Program

 Christian Rossow, CISPA Helmholtz Center for Information Security

-Blocklist-Forecast: Proactive Domain Blocklisting by Identifying Malicious Hosting Infrastructure
+Blocklist-Forecast: Proactive Domain Blocklisting by Identifying Malicious Hosting Infrastructure [PDF]

 Udesh Kumarasinghe, Purdue University